crattat/vibrator/README.md

 # vibrator
 The vibrator is a device for vibration analysis for brushless motors and propellers.
 Currently it uses a MPU6050 chip for vibration analysis and an OPB732 photoelectric sensor to measure the revolution.
 All together is controlled with an Arduino Due and a touch display with a SD card interface.

+# Hardware
+I'm using an Arduino Due from SainSmart together with an SD-Shield and 2.8" touch display.
+To wire the sensors and ESC a protoshield is put between SD shield and Arduino.
+In the cases folder you will find 3D designs and ready to print STL files for cases for the Arduino and also for the sensors to mount it properly.

+# Functions

 Currently these functions are available:

 * Just measure and log revolution to a logfile to SD card